OpenEvalProject/evals/manuscripts/elife-27702/v2/manuscript.md

 The SPC algorithm also requires a distance measure between pairs of points.
 In previous approaches to spike sorting, a small number of features (on the order of 10) are extracted from the full 256 dimensional dataset and the Euclidean distance between points in this new feature space is used as the distance measure for clustering (Quiroga et al., 2004).
 In our experience the number of coefficients that are necessary to adequately capture the distinction between similar, but well isolated units varies substantially depending on the number of units being recorded on a tetrode and the signal-to-noise ratio of the recording.
 We find that simply using the Euclidean distance in the raw 256 dimensional space avoids this problem without being computationally prohibitive.

-## Iterative multi-scale clustering for dataset compression
+#### Iterative multi-scale clustering for dataset compression

 Two considerations determine the size of the batch for local clustering.
 First, SPC requires computing distances between every pair of points, making the algorithm quadratic in the number of points being clustered in one batch.
 In a typical desktop-class PC, a window size of 10000 spikes runs 8 times slower than real-time, whereas 1000 spike batches run faster than real-time.
 Second, changes in the spike waveform of a unit over time means that the space occupied by points belonging to a single cluster increases with the size of the temporal window (i.e. batch size), which in turn decreases the separation between clusters.
 Both of these considerations favor clustering relatively fewer spikes in a batch, and our algorithm does it in batches of 1000 spikes.

 However, different neuron types can have very different firing rates (Figure 5).
 Therefore, a 1000 spike window might contain just a few or even no spikes from low firing rate units.
 To overcome this problem, we developed a multi-resolution approach for the local clustering step.
 It identifies clusters corresponding to units with high firing rates, then removes them from the dataset and then re-clusters the remaining spikes, repeating this process iteratively (Figure 2A–C and Figure 2—figure supplement 2A–D).

-## Detailed algorithm for local clustering and de-noising
+#### Detailed algorithm for local clustering and de-noising

 The detailed steps of the algorithm for multi-resolution local clustering are described below and a schematic of the whole process is presented in Figure 2—figure supplement 2A–D.

-## Automatic processing step 2. sorting and tracking de-noised spike waveforms
+#### Automatic processing step 2. sorting and tracking de-noised spike waveforms

-This is FAST’s principal single-unit clustering and chaining step, that takes the sequence of averaged spike waveforms yii=1M computed in the previous step and identifies the subsets of yi that correspond to the same putative single unit.
-A subset of yi is considered to be the same single unit if distances between yi and yi+1 are sufficiently small for the entire subset.
-As in the previous step, the set yii=1M is first partitioned into blocks of 1000 consecutive points and an SPC cluster tree is independently computed for each block, this time for the temperature range Ti=0.01i, 0≤i≤10.
+This is FAST’s principal single-unit clustering and chaining step, that takes the sequence of averaged spike waveforms $y_{i}_{i=1}^{M}$ computed in the previous step and identifies the subsets of $y_{i}$ that correspond to the same putative single unit.
+A subset of $y_{i}$ is considered to be the same single unit if distances between $y_{i}$ and $y_{i+1}$ are sufficiently small for the entire subset.
+As in the previous step, the set $y_{i}_{i=1}^{M}$ is first partitioned into blocks of 1000 consecutive points and an SPC cluster tree is independently computed for each block, this time for the temperature range$T_{i}=0.01i,0\leqi\leq10$.
 The rationale for the second round of SPC is to pool together averaged spike waveforms corresponding to the same unit both within and across the four iterations of local clustering and de-noising in Step 1 of FAST.
 In our datasets, Step 1 of FAST yields, on average, 8.0 ± 2.6 (mean ±SD, n = 80 tetrodes) cluster centroids per 1000 spike block.
 This means that a 1000 centroid block effectively encompasses ~125 blocks in Step 1, corresponding to 125000 spikes.
 Therefore, our multi-scale clustering approach ensures that single unit clusters are actually defined over relatively large windows spanning >100000 spikes, thereby resulting in accurate clustering.

 Next, we use a binary linear programming algorithm inspired by a computer vision problem called segmentation fusion (Vazquez-Reina et al., 2011) to identify the nodes in each cluster tree that correspond to the same single unit.

-## Binary linear programming allows units to be tracked over time
+#### Binary linear programming allows units to be tracked over time

 Tracking multiple single units over time from a sequence of cluster trees requires first selecting a subset of the nodes of each cluster tree that correspond to distinct units, followed by matching nodes from adjacent cluster trees that correspond to the same unit.
 Doing these steps manually is infeasible because of the large volumes of data.
 In our datasets, the local-clustering step results in ~100 million averaged spikes from the original set of ~10 billion spikes per rat.
 This produces a set of ~100,000 cluster trees making manual tracking impossibly labor intensive.
 We instead adapted the segmentation fusion algorithm, invented to solve the problem of reconstructing the full 3D structure of axons, dendrites and soma present in a volume of neuropil from a stack of 2D electron microscopy sections (Kaynig et al., 2015; Vazquez-Reina et al., 2011).
 A cluster tree is analogous to a multi-resolution segmentation of the 2D image.
 Identifying nodes across cluster trees that correspond to the same single unit is thus analogous to identifying the same segment across 2D sections as a neurite courses through the neuropil.

 The algorithm finds a set of sequences of nodes from the sequence of cluster trees, where each sequence of nodes corresponds to a well isolated single unit.
 This is done by first enumerating all the nodes in all the cluster trees and all possible links between nodes in adjacent cluster trees.
 Then a constrained optimization problem is solved to find a subset of nodes and links that maximize a score that depends on the similarity between nodes represented by a link and the ‘quality’ of a node.
 This maximization is constrained to disallow assigning the same node to multiple single units and to ensure that if a link is selected in the final solution then so are the nodes on each side of the link.

-## Details of the binary linear programming algorithm
+#### Details of the binary linear programming algorithm

 Each step of the binary linear programming algorithm is detailed below (see also Figure 2D,E and Figure 2—figure supplement 2E,F).

-## Merging the chain of nodes and links identified by the binary linear programming algorithm
+#### Merging the chain of nodes and links identified by the binary linear programming algorithm

 Often, spike waveforms have multiple equal amplitude local extrema.
 Since the waveforms are aligned to the local extrema with the largest amplitude during the spike identification phase, different waveforms from the same unit can be aligned to different features of the waveform.
 This results in multiple chains for the same single unit since the Euclidean distance between waveforms aligned to different features is very large.
 This is remedied by merging chains that contain spikes from the same recording interval if the translation-invariant distance between the spike waveforms of the chains is sufficiently low in the overlap region.
 The translation invariant distance is computed by first calculating the distance between a pair of spike waveforms for a range of relative shifts between the pair and then taking the minimum of this set of distances.
 Overlapping chains with the smallest translation-invariant distance are first merged.
 This is done recursively until either no overlap between chains remains or overlapping chains have distinct spike waveforms and hence correspond to different simultaneously recorded single units.

-## Drift correction rate of the FAST algorithm
+#### Drift correction rate of the FAST algorithm

 The time-period over which FAST assumes that spike waveforms are stable (the ‘tracking time-scale’) is a function of both the mean event detection rate and the number of distinct units simultaneously recorded on the electrode.
 The event detection rate sets the time-scale of the 1000 spike local-clustering block.
 The number of simultaneously recorded units scales with the average number of clusters in each 1000 spike block, and sets the time-scale of the 1000 centroid block.